NaohiroTamura/cross-sms-aarch64.sh/README.md

 What *make install* does is the following four steps:

-1. setup binfmt_misc for aarch64
+1. set up binfmt_misc for aarch64 if it doesn't exist
 2. export /opt/ohpc-aarch64/opt/ohpc from master server to docker container
 3. create Docker NFS volume and local volume